CatelloTheDataProjectManager/Natural-language-processing-NLP-/README.md

 # Natural language processing (NLP)

 *As a Data Project Manager, I've leveraged natural language processing (NLP) techniques to extract valuable insights from customer conversations obtained through the [Intercom](https://www.intercom.com/) API.
-By applying pre-trained models and customizing them for our use case, I've been able to analyze thousands of customer conversations at scale, identify trends, and gain a deeper understanding of customer needs and pain points.
+By applying pre-trained models and customizing them for our use case, I've been able to analyze customer conversations, identify trends, and gain a deeper understanding of customer needs and pain points.
 This has enabled me to drive data-informed decision making and improve our product and customer experience.*

 ## Exploring Transformers and NLP Tasks